TanStack/form/docs/framework/react/guides/basic-concepts.md

 ## Array Fields

 Array fields allow you to manage a list of values within a form, such as a list of hobbies.
 You can create an array field using the `form.Field` component with the `mode="array"` prop.
-The component accepts a children prop, which is a render prop function that takes an `arrayField` object as its argument.

 When working with array fields, you can use the fields `pushValue`, `removeValue`, and `swapValues` methods to add, remove, and swap values in the array.